Spanish prime minister calls early general election after battering in regional vote

 The woes for Sánchez and his PSOE party come as Spain is due to take over the rotating presidency of the European Union on July 1.

-The local and regional elections saw Spain taking a major swing to the right and made the leading opposition right wing Popular Party, or PP, the main political force in the country.
+The local and regional elections on Sunday saw Spain taking a major swing to the right and made the leading opposition right wing Popular Party, or PP, the main political force in the country.

 “This is unexpected,” said Ignacio Jurado, a political scientist at Madrid’s Carlos III University.
 “Sánchez is trying to short circuit the PP’s rise as soon as possible.”

-In the municipal vote, the Popular Party, or PP, won 31.5% of votes compared with 28.2% for the Socialists.
+In the municipal vote, the Popular Party, or PP, won 31.5% of votes compared with 28.2% for the Spanish Socialist Workers Party, or PSOE.
 This was a 1.2 percentage point decrease for PSOE on 2019, but almost a nine point increase for the PP, which benefited from the collapse of the centrist Citizens party.

-The PP won in seven of the 12 regions contested and dominated in several regions previously won by PSOE including Valencia, Aragon and La Rioja.
-It remains to be seen whether PP will have to rely on far-right party Vox to form regional governments.
+The PP, which is led by Alberto Nuñez Feijóo, won in seven of the 12 regions contested and dominated in several regions previously won by PSOE including Valencia, Aragon and La Rioja.
+It remains to be seen how much the PP will be forced to rely on far-right party Vox to form local and regional governments.